derethil/usu-optt-forms/docs/index.md

 npm run dev
 ```

-Then open `app/index.html` to view your changes.
+Then open `http://localhost:8080/` to view your changes.

 ## Deployment

-To build the project, run the `prepareDist` deployment script.
+To deploy the project, first install the dependencies in `requirements.txt` using `pip`.
+This can be done either globally or in a virtual environment.

+After the dependencies are installed, run `deploy.py`.

 ```
-python prepareDist.py
+python deploy.py
 ```

-_Note: This script runs switches to each form using `app/webpack/currentForm.ts` and builds the project for each one via `npm run build`.
-Additionally it creates a `production.zip` archive for ease of use._

-You'll then need to SSH into USU's servers and replace the current files with the new versions stored in `dist/structure`.
-Contact your supervisor to get access.
+_Note: You must have access to USU's servers when deploying this application.
+This means you need to be on campus or have an open VPN connection to the network._

+## Documentation

+More detailed documentation can be found on the documentation site at [https://jarenglenn.github.io/usu-optt-forms](https://jarenglenn.github.io/usu-optt-forms).